-- 1. Create an author website for your fans if you don't already have one. - 2.
-Use the latest search engine optimization techniques while building your website, and be sure to adhere to Google's webmaster guidelines. - 3.
-Write a professional and interesting author bio. - 4.
-Add a 'Store' page to your website. - 5.
-Make your book available to purchase on your online store. - 6.
+- 1.Create an author website for your fans if you don't already have one.
+If you have a WordPress website, get the WordPress Plug-in called MyBookTable to help you sell more books and earn money through affiliates. - 2.
+You'll want to utilize SEO techniques while building your website to make it as visible as possible.
+Don't forget to stick to Google's guidelines to avoid penalties for your site. - 3.
+Write a professional and interesting author bio. - 4.Add a 'Store' page to your website; essentially a compelling advertisement for your book. - 5.
+Make your book available to purchase at your online store. - 6.
 Come up with ideas for merchandise related to your book(s). - 7.
 Host contests where your fans can submit entries for merchandise designs. - 8.
-Have pages on your author website for book reviews, FAQs, and testimonials. - 9.
-Make a 'Discussion' page on your website specifically for questions and comments. - 10.
+Have pages on your author's website for book reviews, FAQs, and testimonials. - 9.
+Make a 'Discussion' page on your website specifically for questions, comments, visitor-posted ideas, and promotional strategies authors have employed. - 10.
 Write an advice column on your website for aspiring authors. - 11.
 Add buttons to your website to take viewers straight to your social media sites. - 12.
 Keep your website clean and easy to navigate (like we try to do with SmithPublicity.com); bells and whistles can be distracting.
+This applies whether you've written non-fiction or a novel; simpler is almost always better.